Y3m1A/Google-Text-to-Speech-Converter/README.md

 A simple TTS converter with some interactive features

+Main Branch (parralel processing)
+Old Main Branch (single processing)

 ## Usage
-Simply run the tts_converter_main file.
-The instructions will guide your through the process.
+Simply run the tts_converter_main file with Python3 The instructions will guide your through the process.

 For best use, it is advised to put the .txt files you wish to convert into the same folder as the TTS converter.